Resources

 Modeling a collection of resources as a MergeTB facility

-This page covers the basic concepts involved in creating a Merge site, full documentation is available in the testbed operations docs.
+_This page covers the basic concepts involved in creating a Merge site.

 Testbed Model